SahadevDahit/Setup-File-Library-management/README.md

 # Setup-File-Library-management
 Desktop Library management System using C-sharp

-First of all installsql Local db in your pc
+First of all extract the zip file.

+If you are installing for the first time then install sqlLocal db in your pc before executing setup.exe otherwise not required.

 Then install the setup.exe file.